ZenonSeth/respec/doc/api.md

-Alpha state: API may change slightly in near future.

 # General Info

 The Respec API is based on the [Luanti Formspec API](https://github.com/luanti-org/luanti/blob/master/doc/lua_api.md#formspec).
 Knowledge of that API may be useful in understanding what certain elements do.